kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 for `Services`, while keeping the `endpointslice-controller` responsible for copying metadata from the source object it reconciles.

 Directly created `EndpointSelector` objects use the same rule: non-reserved labels on the `EndpointSelector` are propagated to generated `EndpointSlices`.
-This KEP does not introduce general annotation propagation in Alpha; annotations that affect EndpointSlice behavior, such as topology-related configuration, are handled as explicit spec fields or implementation-specific controller inputs rather than copied wholesale.
+This KEP does not introduce general annotation propagation; annotations that affect EndpointSlice behavior, such as topology-related configuration, are handled as explicit spec fields or implementation-specific controller inputs rather than copied wholesale.

 ### Service Compatibility Matrix